Guardians of Ga'Hoole: The Siege

-Taking place immediately after the end of The Rescue, Kludd/Metal Beak, his mask still ablaze, crashes into a pond near the hollow of Simon, a brown fish owl and a pilgrim from the Glauxian Brothers' Retreat.
+Immediately after his fight with Soren, a badly-burned Kludd crashes into a pond near the hollow of Simon, a Brown Fish Owl and a pilgrim from the Glauxian Brothers' Retreat in the Northern Kingdoms.
 Simon nurses Kludd back to health, but Kludd then murders him.
-As he leaves, he is observed by a nearly invisible spotted owl named Mist.
+As he leaves to regroup with the Pure Ones, he is observed by a nearly-invisible Spotted Owl named Mist.

-At The Great Tree, Dewlap, the burrowing owl Ga'Hoolology ryb declares the topic of Higher Magnetics and the book Fleckasia and Other Disorders of the Gizzard spronk (banned knowledge) despite its importance in understanding flecks and their effect on owls.
-Soon after, The Chaw of Chaws is contracted to infiltrate St. Aggies', believed the Pure Ones are obtaining their fleck supply from the academy's large stores.
-Ezylryb gives Otulissa the banned book: Dewlap finds her reading it and sentences her to the Flint mops.
-Otulissa initially complies, but eventually flies off to join the Chaw; frustrated, Dewlap flings the book into the sea.
+At the Great Tree, Dewlap, the Burrowing Owl Ga'Hoolology ryb, declares the topic of Higher Magnetics and the book Fleckasia and Other Disorders of the Gizzard "spronk" (forbidden knowledge) despite its importance in understanding Flecks and their effect on owls.
+Soon after, the Chaw of Chaws are given a secret mission to infiltrate St. Aggie's Academy, as the Guardians' leaders believe that the Pure Ones are obtaining their Fleck supply from the Academy's large stores.
+Ezylryb gives Otulissa the banned book, but Dewlap later finds her reading it and sentences her to a punishment.
+Otulissa initially complies, but eventually flies off to join the Chaw on their mission; frustrated, Dewlap flings the book into the sea.
+After reaching St. Aggie's under assumed identities, the Chaw are put through moon-blinking sessions, but each of them has memorized a part of the Ga'Hoolian legends in order to resist.
+Soon, they discover Barn Owls smuggling Flecks out of the library where the particles are stored, and using some of them to influence the Barn Owl eggs that the St. Aggie's patrols have been stealing.
+Otulissa gains the trust of St. Aggie's General Skench by giving her misinformation about Higher Magnetics, and learns that some of the Barn Owl infiltrators are actually double-agents for St. Aggie's.

-Reaching St. Aggies, the Chaw are put through moon-blinking sessions, but each owl has memorized a part of the Ga'Hoolian cycle in order to resist.
-Soon, they discover barn owls smuggling out flecks out of the library where the particles are stored.
-Otulissa tricks her way in to explain what Higher Magnetics is, learning that one of the suspects is actually a double-agent for St. Aggie's.
-Meanwhile, at the Pure Ones' castle, the Rogue Smith of Silverveil is hired to make battle claws for the Pure Ones' army; learning the Pure Ones are planning an attack on the Great Tree, she goes to tell Mist.
-At St. Aggie's, The Chaw plan to sow hostility between the workers and the spies to cause a fight, succeeding.
-During the commotion, Soren is wounded and falls gravely ill as they escape; he is saved when Mist arrives, bringing a flying snake named Slynella, whose venom heals Soren.
-Revealing herself as Hortense, having survived her fall from the cliff, she warns the Chaw of the impending attack: the Pure Ones' forces number in the thousands.
-The Chaw flies to the Great Tree to alert the Guardians.
+Meanwhile, at the Pure Ones' castle, the Rogue Smith of Silverveil is hired to make a new mask for Kludd and battle claws for the Pure Ones' army, but after deducing that they are planning an attack on the Great Tree, she goes to tell Mist.
+At St. Aggie's, the Chaw plan to escape by inciting a fight between the workers and the Barn Owl spies.
+They all manage to escape in the resulting commotion, but Soren is wounded in the process and falls gravely ill.
+Fortunately, he is saved when Mist arrives with Zan, Streak, and a flying snake named Slynella, whose venom heals him.
+Mist reveals herself as Hortense, having survived her fall from the cliff, and warns the Chaw of the Pure Ones' impending attack.
+The Chaw returns to the Great Tree to alert the Guardians, who prepare for war.